Lois has over ten years' experience in the home/herbal remedy field. She seeks to inform her readers and help them save money.

 Also, remember that some herbs may lose their effectiveness over time while others can be stored for longer periods of time.
 Therefore, if you are preparing your herbal remedies ahead of time, it is a good idea to label and date the remedies.
 Then use the older one first before starting on the new ones.
 If the remedy contains a list of ingredients, tape them to the bottle as well, That way you will have the recipe on hand when you are ready to make a new batch.

 Simple Herbal Remedies

-For minor burns cover the burn with juice from an aloe vera leaf.
+For minor burns cover the burn with juice from an Aloe vera leaf.
 This helps relieve the pain.
 To speed up the healing, apply lotion that contains marigold.
-Cover the burn with a gauze.
+Cover the burn with gauze.

 If you have a bee sting, remove the stinger and apply baking soda to the area.
 This also works with wasp stings.
 You can also rub the area with a slice of onion or apple cider vinegar to prevent the area from getting infected.